 Content is king.
 Make it great.
 Great social-media content:

-Anyone maintaining websites must be aware of web standards which support usability and accessibility.
+Anyone maintaining websites must be aware of web standards that support usability and accessibility.
 Departmental web editors are responsible for making certain types of adaptations in the design of their web content.

 W&M departments have a responsibility to create websites that positively represent the university while safeguarding the privacy of any data they collect via web forms.
 If a website collects personally identifiable information the site must disclose to the end-user the purpose of the collection and how the data will be used.
 Furthermore, the data cannot be used for purposes other than those stated on the website.
 Unless granted an exception by IT, all websites will communicate securely (via https:).
 Please contact IT if your department is unsure about the acceptability of particular web applications, or to consult about the most secure way to collect and maintain data on the web.
 If directed, IT may delete or make inaccessible files that contain material that is in violation of state and federal law or W&M policy.